 Rare Disease Advocacy

 After the Pagliarini lab's move to WashU, I found new opportunities to focus on my interest in rare disease.
 I have engaged in some outreach and shadowing activities with the Undiagnosed Diseases Network (UDN) to aid their work with rare disease patients who are still searching for their genetic diagnosis.
 In addition, I have served as the 5K race chair for UMDF's St. Louis Energy for Life Walk and 5K for 2022 and 2023.
-During this time, I decided to focus on rare diseases in my future career; I have taken WUSTL's CITI GCP training and the NIH's course on the principles of clinical research to learn more about clinical research practices and am excited for my future career in this area!
+During this time, I decided to focus on clinician education in my future career; I have taken WUSTL's CITI GCP training and the NIH's course on the principles of clinical research to learn more about clinical research practices and am excited for my future career in this area.

 Auburn University